brntbeer/yelpme/README.md

 So this gem is a work in progress, clearly.
 That being said, the maintainer of the yelp2 gem has not released to rubygems.org and so my require statement is basically going to fail for you.

-So if you're really anxious and dont want to wait for him, clone the yelp2 repo and run `rake install` and:
-:star: :star: star: You'll be good to go. :star: :star: :star:
+So if you're really anxious and dont want to wait for him, clone the yelp2 repo and run `rake install` and You'll be good to go.

 ##What
 Yelpme uses the [yelp2](https://github.com/rdeshpande/yelp2) Ruby wrapper by [rdeshpande](https://github.com/rdeshpande)